 Let’s face it, debt is stressful and the sooner you begin to make changes to get out of debt, the better your quality of life.
-The economy is in recovery mode but there are still too many consumers stuck under a mountain of debt.
+The economy has recovered since the 2008 financial crisis but there are still too many consumers stuck under a mountain of debt.

 Americans owe more than $1 trillion in student loan debt.
-The total credit card debt for all U.S. households is more than $850 billion, while mortgage payments add up to more than $8 trillion.
+The total credit card debt for all U.S. households is more than $1.2 trillion according to the Federal Reserve, while mortgage debt adds up to more than $8.94 trillion.

-A good plan you can stick to without feeling deprived is more likely to work for you in the long run.
-Here are a few steps to begin changing your money management style and get out of debt:
+Even though you must change your money management style to get out of debt, a good plan you can stick to without feeling deprived is more likely to work in the long run.

 - Begin with your fixed expenses.
 Fixed expenses are your household necessities such as mortgage, rent, utilities, car payment and insurance.

 - Next, tackle your variable costs.
 Variable costs can change from month to month such as groceries, cell phone, credit card bills, entertainment and clothing.

 - Now, create a reserved budget.
 Reserved budget would be for things like dining out, vacations, hair stylists, haircuts and even pampering needs.
 Be realistic and set reasonable constraints on these items.